Kent27/docs-emobiq/document/function/Object/addDate/addDate.md

 ## Description

-Adding a specific duration or increment to a date, resulting in a new date value.
+Adds a specific duration or increment to a date, resulting in a new date value.

 ## Input / Parameter